Restless Leg Syndrome After Stroke: Causes, Symptoms and Treatment

 Medications

-• Narcotics such as opioids can decrease pain and strange sensation and help you relax
+• Narcotics such as opioids can decrease pain and strange sensations and help you relax.

 Discover Award-Winning Neurorehab Tools